natemoo93/whatiiif/README.md

 ## Self-host

 whatiiif is a single static HTML file with no backend dependencies.
 Download `index.html` and serve it from anywhere.
+The core viewer/link generation is a single static HTML file with no backend.
+Manifest-proxy and OG card generation are optional, hosted separately, and only used on whatiiif.com itself.
+They aren't packaged for redistribution yet, so please reach out if you want to self-host the full setup.

 ## Built with